 Malicious actors are changing tactics, targeting personally identifiable information (PII) that’s often easy to steal and lucrative to sell.
 Consider the recent case of an email marketing breach that saw 809 million PII-containing records compromised by attackers.
 Today, nonprofit organizations that have historically been overlooked by hackers are viewed as lucrative opportunities.
 Lacking robust security controls and strategies, critical donor and patron PII offers high value and low risk for potential attackers.
 At HALOCK Security Labs, we’re committed to deploying cyber security for nonprofit organizations that both reduces total risk and enhances long-term defense — here’s how our team can help.

-The Nonprofit Problem
+The Nonprofit Cyber Security Problem

-Nonprofits often struggle with cybersecurity.
-As noted by recent survey data, almost 70 percent of those asked had no documented policies and procedures in place for cyberattacks — even though 37 percent have discovered unauthorized applications on their network.
-What’s more, 20 percent “don’t know” if their network has been compromised by unapproved apps.
+Nonprofits often struggle with cyber security.
+As noted by recent survey data, almost 70% of those asked had no documented policies and procedures in place for cyberattacks — even though 37% have discovered unauthorized applications on their network.
+What’s more, 20% “don’t know” if their network has been compromised by unapproved apps.
 This creates a gap between critical nonprofit cyber security and organizational mandates.
 Companies know they need to better protect donor and patron information, but often lack the IT expertise and infrastructure required.
 Managing sensitive data of charities, endowments, foundations, trusts, associations, and other NPOs require specialized security strategies.

-Better Cybersecurity for Nonprofits
+Better Cyber Security for Nonprofits

 Finding the Balance With HALOCK

 Effective nonprofit cyber security requires organizations to find a balance between data protection and company performance.
 If staff can’t easily access donor information to drive new pledges, campaign goals could go unmet.
 Further, if unpatched security holes let hackers through the gate, nonprofits could face serious legal and legislative challenges.
 That’s why we created the concept of purpose-driven security: tools and teams custom-designed to address your specific issues without impacting productivity.
-For nonprofits, this means applying just the right amount of security engineering; compliance management and penetration to meet compliance requirements; and leveraging our workforce recruitment tools to ensure critical assets and network processes are protected.
+To enhance cyber security for nonprofits, this requires applying just the right amount of security engineering; compliance management and penetration testing to meet compliance requirements; and leveraging our workforce recruitment tools to ensure critical assets and network processes are protected.
 Cyber security for nonprofits is essential to defend PII and guarantee smooth operations — HALOCK can help.
 Let’s talk.